Bioinformatics and the Pharmaceutical Industry

 How Bioinformatics Benefits the Pharmaceutical Industry at the Clinical Stage

 Phase 1, 2, and 3 trials all generate data, often in vast amounts.
-This is where bioinformatics comes in.
+As a result, bioinformatics has become essential.
 Bioinformatics analyses can be applied to data from primary outcomes as well as each of the following data types which can be generated during clinical trials:

 • Genotype Data